hallonstedt/esphome-ecodan-heatpump/README.md

 <img src="https://github.com/hallonstedt/esphome-ecodan-heatpump/assets/55149768/a7a16433-3b1f-4bab-9eac-08de005f97e6" width="600">

 If you have an USB-to-ESP device, it should be possible to install directly from ESPHome.
-###### Note: make sure that you connect your web-browser to the local IP of the HomeAssistant server.
-If you connect via internet, for example connect via nginx or Apache, it will not be possible to connect to the COM-port of your computer.
+###### Note: make sure that you connect you connect to your HA-server using **https**, for example connect via nginx or Apache, or you will have to download the repository and compile it locally.

 * Select **Plug into this computer** and in the next step, Open [**ESPHome Web**](https://web.esphome.io/?dashboard_install)